 You can also upload your direct mail list of contacts to Facebook to run ads in the news feeds of your existing direct mail contacts.
 However, this cannot be done with EDDM as it uses postal routes.

 Digital marketing for contractors continues to become increasingly sophisticated as customers engage with brands across multiple platforms.
-Contractors who want to grow and thrive in this environment must make sure they familiarize themselves with these various strategies so that they can reach the largest audience possible.
+Contractors who want to grow brand awareness and thrive in this environment must make sure they familiarize themselves with these various strategies so that they can reach the largest audience possible, and choose the digital marketing agencies that will bring them results.

 Contractors should focus on understanding: